Infinitode/Python-Projects/README.md

 - Ensure you have an IDE or a place where you can code and run the Python interpreter.

-- See also to our [installing guide](INSTALLING.md) for install python by step by step.
+- See the [Python & VS Code Installation Guide](INSTALLING.md) to install python by step by step.
+Visual Studio Code installation steps are also included in this.

 > [!TIP]
 > We use Visual Studio Code.
 It's fast, efficient, and has many extensions and customizability options.